Courland Pocket: Timeline

 From 15 to 22 October 1944 – Soviets launched the Riga Offensive Operation on the 15th at 10:00 after conducting a heavy artillery barrage.
-Hitler permitted the Army Group Commander, Ferdinand Schoerner, to commence withdrawal from Riga on 11 October, and the city was taken by the 3rd Baltic Front on 13 October.
+Hitler permitted Schörner to commence withdrawal from Riga on 11 October, and the city was taken by the 3rd Baltic Front on 13 October.
 The front stabilised with the main remnant of Army Group North isolated in the peninsula.

 From 27 October to 25 November – Soviets launched an offensive trying to break through the front toward Skrunda and Saldus including at one point initiating a simultaneous attack by 52 divisions.
 Soviet forces also attacked southeast of Liepāja in an attempt to capture that port.
 80 divisions assaulted the Germans from 1 to 15 November in a front 12 km wide.
 The Soviet breakthrough stalled after roughly 4 kilometers.

 The third phase of the fighting (also known as "the other Christmas Battle") started on 21 December with a Soviet attack on Germans near Saldus.
 The Soviet 2nd Baltic (northern sector) and 1st Baltic Fronts (southern sector) commenced a blockade, precipitating the German defence of the Courland perimeter during Soviet attempts to reduce it.
 In this battle, serving with the 2nd Baltic Front's 22nd Army, the Latvian 130th Rifle Corps faced their opposites in the Latvian 19th SS Division.
 The battle ended on 31 December and the front was stabilized.

-On 15 January 1945, Army Group North was renamed Army Group Courland under Colonel-General Lothar Rendulic.
-In the middle of January Heinz Guderian got Hitler's permission to withdraw 7 divisions from Courland, however, Hitler refused to consider a total withdrawal.
+On 25 January 1945, Army Group North was renamed Army Group Courland under Colonel-General Lothar Rendulic, while Schörner was transferred to Army Group Centre.
+In the middle of January, Guderian got Hitler's permission to withdraw 7 divisions from Courland, however, Hitler refused to consider a total withdrawal.
 The 4th Panzer Division, 31st, 32nd, 93rd Infantry Divisions, 11th SS Division Nordland and the remnants of the battered 227th, 218th and 389th Infantry Divisions and 15th Latvian SS-Division were evacuated over the sea.
-On 23 January Soviet forces launched an offensive trying to break through the front toward Liepāja and Saldus.
-They managed to take the bridgeheads on Bārta and Vārtāja rivers but were once again driven off by the Germans.
+On 23 January, Soviet forces launched an offensive trying to break through the front toward Liepāja and Saldus.
+They managed to take the bridgeheads on Bārta and Vārtāja rivers, but were once prevented from a break through by the Germans.